West Virginia: Tourism

 Tourism contributed $4.27 billion to the state's economy and employed 44,400 people in 2010, making it one of the state's largest industries.
 Many tourists, especially in the eastern mountains, are drawn to the region's notable opportunities for outdoor recreation.
 Canaan Valley is popular for winter sports, Seneca Rocks is one of the premier rock climbing destinations in the eastern U.S., the New River Gorge/Fayetteville area draws rock climbers as well as whitewater rafting enthusiasts, and the Monongahela National Forest is popular with hikers, backpackers, hunters, and anglers.

 Also drawing tourism to the state is the West Virginia State Park & State Forest system, which comprises 45 units covering 164,000 acres.
-In 2021, over 9 million people visited a West Virginia state park, the highest number on record.
+In 2021, over 9 million people visited a West Virginia State Park, the highest number on record.
 This is partly due to a recent $151 million improvement project that has seen improvements at every park and forest.

 In addition to such outdoor recreation opportunities, the state offers a number of historic and cultural attractions.
 Harpers Ferry National Historical Park is a historic town situated at the confluence of the Shenandoah and Potomac rivers.
 Harpers Ferry was the site of John Brown's 1859 raid on the U.S. Armory and Arsenal.
 Located at the approximate midpoint of the Appalachian Trail, Harpers Ferry is the base of the Appalachian Trail Conservancy.

 The Greenbrier hotel and resort, originally built in 1778, has long been considered a premier hotel, frequented by numerous world leaders and U.S. presidents over the years.

 West Virginia is the site of the National Radio Astronomy Observatory, which features the Green Bank Telescope.
 For the 1963 Centennial of the State, it hosted two high school graduate delegates from each of the 50 States at the National Youth Science Camp near Bartow, and has continued this tradition ever since.
 The main building of Weston State Hospital is the largest hand-cut sandstone building in the western hemisphere, second worldwide only to the Kremlin in Moscow.
 Tours of the building, which is a National Historic Landmark and part of the National Civil War Trail, are offered seasonally and by appointment year-round.
 West Virginia has numerous popular festivals throughout the year.

-Resources
+Energy

 One of the major resources in West Virginia's economy is coal.
 According to the Energy Information Administration, West Virginia is a top coal producer in the United States, second only to Wyoming.
 West Virginia is located in the heart of the Marcellus Shale Natural Gas Bed, which stretches from Tennessee north to New York in the middle of Appalachia.

 As of 2017, the coal industry accounted for 2% of state employment.
 Nearly all the electricity generated in West Virginia is from coal-fired power plants.
-West Virginia produces a surplus of electricity and leads the Nation in net interstate electricity exports.
+West Virginia produces a surplus of electricity and leads the nation in net interstate electricity exports.
 Farming is also practiced in West Virginia, but on a limited basis because of the mountainous terrain over much of the state.